Assessment for EL2211

 Essay

-Students will be required to write an essay for this module, which will be due on 18 March 09, and this will contribute 15 marks towards your final scale for the module.
-If you haven’t looked at the guideline for essay writing, please do so before you start planning and writing your essay.
+Students will be required to write an essay for this module, which will be due on 26th March 2024, and this will contribute 20 marks towards your final scale for the module.
 Please take note of the following points.

 How then will essays be marked?
 We will look out for: